iiriis/Randomice/README.md

 The name 'Randomice' is an amalgamation of the two words 'random' and 'dice'.
 And just as the name suggests, our project is an electronic adaptation of the physical dice that shows random numbers between one to six.
 Also, this random digit will be shown in the seven-segment display, as well as the animation feel of the rolling dice will be expressed using the LEDs.

 ## How we built it
-We didn't have sufficient components nor time to build the real-life version of this hardware project, so we opted for building a simulation of the prototype using Tinkercad.
+At first, we started building the simulation of the prototype using Tinkercad.
 The components used are breadboard, LEDs, Arduino UNO, Seven Segment Display (SSD), and connecting wires.
 After connecting the LEDs and the SSD to the breadboard and establishing the proper connection of the circuitry with the Arduino using connecting wires, we went onto developing the code.
-At first, we developed the code for generating random numbers, then we updated the code with the lighting of LEDs and later synching them with the SSD.
+We started with developing the code for generating random numbers.
+After that, we updated the code with the lighting of LEDs and later synching them with the SSD.
+Once we got the simulation working, and saw that we also had some time in hand, so we went onto developing the real-life hardware working prototype.
+We made the same connections as we did in Tinkercad using our hardware components, and then uploaded the code to the Atmega328p microcontroller, that we used instead of the Arduino, to make the project look more compact and sturdy.

 ## Challenges we ran into
 At first, we were not sure if we were going to build any project at all, since our exams are starting in two days, and we had to prepare for that.
 But then we decided to take a break from studying and build a very simple project during the remaining time of the hackathon, with the sole purpose of learning and exploring.
 Building this project in under four hours was the biggest challenge of them all.